aewshopping/ssg-deploy-test/src/posts/opinion/2023-04-01-lessons-from-history.md

 Thank you for making us feel welcome during our recent inspection.
 We were amazed at the astonishing displays of work that you are so proud of, and enjoyed talking to you about the things you like best in school.

-I know the recent award of Grade 4 INADEQUATE may come as a disappointment to some of you.
+I know the recent award of Grade 4 INADEQUATE will come as a disappointment to some of you.
 We would encourage you to keep trying, but also to be more realistic about the capabilities of your History Teachers.

 The conclusion from our inspection is that we have yet to see a real life “Lesson from History” that is not either just common sense, or mostly useless in decision making.

-But it is important to stress that you can still _learn_ from history in many different and valuable ways.
-While this semantic distinction may seem abstruse to you, I can assure you in my capacity as His Majesty’s Inspector of Schools that it isn’t.
+But it is important for me to tell you that while formulaic _lessons_ from history have not worked at your school, you can still _learn_ from history in many different and valuable ways.
+While this semantic distinction may seem abstruse, I can assure you - in my capacity as His Majesty’s Inspector of Schools - that it isn’t.

 We have suggested something to make your school a bit better:

 We strongly believe that the study of history can enrich your understanding and appreciation of the present.
 But we also believe that it will not provide you with a simple means to predict the future.
-We suggest amending the motto of your school to the equally catchy ___scio praeteritum scio quid___ or for English speakers: ___he who knows the past, knows what matters___.
+We suggest amending the motto of your school to the almost equally inspirational ___quomodo ego dico latine___ or for English speakers: ___he who knows the past, knows his limits___.

 Warmest regards,
 Lucy Didez, Lead Inspector